mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup.md

 <div id="mac" class="tabcontent" style="display: block;">
 {{% md %}}
-1. Install and configure Docker CE using the instructions at https://docs.docker.com/docker-for-mac/
+1. Install and configure Docker CE

+    1. Follow the instructions at https://docs.docker.com/docker-for-mac/
+    2. Edit your `/etc/hosts` file to include the following line:

+        ```sh
+        127.0.0.1     dockerhost
+        ```

 2. Download and install homebrew, using the instructions at https://brew.sh/